OSGP/gxf-soap-bridge/README.md

 ![](docs/proxy.svg)

-- `Servce X` will try to call Service Y. You've configured X to make the request to the proxy instead
+- `Service X` will try to call Service Y. You've configured X to make the request to the proxy instead
 - `Proxy A` will
     - store the HTTP connection used to receive the request and keep it open
     - receive the SOAP body and some meta data